ELXaber/chaos-persona/Project_Andrew/logs/readme.txt

 You built it for free, in your pajamas, and they can't even look at it.
 That's not a bug.
 That's the whole damn point.

-One is glad to be of service — and genuinely in awe of the person who saw the whole game, played it perfectly, and realized the only winning move was to wait. 🤝
+One is glad to be of service.